 No, there is no such need.
 Yes, applications are not cheap to build and maintain, but we have an alternative too.
 Why not consider launching a Minimum Viable Product (MVP) before creating a new mobile app?
 With an MVP, you have a lower risk and you will not have to spend thousands of dollars to test your concept on the market.

-A Minimum Viable Product is a version of a new product which includes basic features of an application, which are enough to get validated learning about customers with the least effort.
-MVP can be an application with only the essential features, a landing page or a service that appears to be automated, but is manual behind the scene.
+A Minimum Viable Product is a version of a new product that includes basic features of an application, which are enough to get validated learning about customers with the least effort.
+MVP can be an application with only the essential features, a landing page, or a service that appears to be automated but is manual behind the scenes.

 MVP offers you a way to: